RetroDECK/ES-DE/THEMES-DEV.md

     - Controls the space between lines (as a multiple of the font height).
 Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
 This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
     - Minimum value is `0.5` and maximum value is `3`
     - Default is `1.5`
+* `systemNameSuffix` - type: BOOLEAN
+    - Whether to add the system name in square brackets after the game name when inside a collection system (automatic as well as custom collections).
+This assumes a fallback to text is made.
+    - This property applies when view type is `gamelist`
+    - Default is `true`
+* `letterCaseSystemNameSuffix` - type: STRING
+    - Sets the letter case for the system name suffix.
+    - This property applies when view type is `gamelist` and `systemNameSuffix` is `true`
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+    - Default is `uppercase`
 * `fadeAbovePrimary` - type: BOOLEAN
     - When using fade transitions, all elements in the `system` view with a zIndex value higher than the carousel are by default still rendered during transitions.
 If this property is enabled then all such elements will instead be faded out.
 Note that elements below the carousel will be dimmed to black and elements above the carousel will be faded to transparent.
+    - This property applies when view type is `system`
     - Default is `false`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.